|Nutrition Facts (per serving)|

-Southerners like to use old-fashioned or stone-ground grits, but for an everyday breakfast, it's faster to use quick grits (never instant), which are ready in just a few minutes, rather than stone-ground or old-fashioned grits which take up to an hour to cook.
+Southerners like to use old-fashioned or stone-ground grits, but for an everyday breakfast, it's faster to use quick grits (never instant), which are ready in just a few minutes, whereas stone-ground or old-fashioned grits take up to an hour to cook.
 Save the stone-ground or old-fashioned grits for a leisurely weekend meal, as they are "the real thing" and much better tasting than the quick-cooking version.

 3 cups whole milk